-Over the course of the year, there was no revision to the General Fund budget.
-If needed, the amendment would transfer within appropriations as a precaution to avoid over expending a line item.
+Over the course of the year, the Board revised the General Fund budget once.
+This budget amendment was a transfer within appropriations as a precaution to avoid over expending a line item.

 The budget relied on the expectation of an increase in district taxes.
+For 2016, the district tax revenue remained constant as no significant increase in tax base and no increase in tax rate.
 For 2015, the district tax base increased slightly, but there was a decrease in the tax rate which produced an increase in tax revenue of approximately \$2,000.
-For 2014, the district tax base decreased slightly, but there was an increase with the tax rate which produced an increase in tax revenue of approximately \$50,000